Nomura Securities: 2001 to present

-On October 1, 2001 Nomura adopt a holding company structure with the establishment of Nomura Holdings, Inc. and Nomura Securities Co. became a fully owned subsidiary of Nomura Holdings.
+On October 1, 2001, Nomura adopted a holding company structure with the existing company rebranding to Nomura Holdings, Inc. and a newly formed wholly owned subsidiary of Nomura Holdings being established to take over the financing division which would retain the Nomura Securities name.

 In February 2007 it purchased the US based broker and trading technology provider Instinet.
 In October 2008 Nomura acquired Lehman Brothers' business in the Asia Pacific region including Japan, Hong Kong and Australia; together with Lehman Brothers investment banking and equities business in Europe and the Middle East and hired a number of people from Lehman's fixed-income business.
 In 2007, Lehman international businesses were responsible for half of the bank's total revenue.
 The acquisition made Nomura the world's largest independent investment bank with Y20,300bn (£138bn) assets under management according to the Financial Times.
-According to Bloomberg, in the wake of the financial crisis, Nomura did not take any government bail-out money In 2010 Nomura acquired a stake in Bank of Ireland according to publicly available data.
+During the 2008 financial crisis, Nomura did not take any government bail-out money In 2010 Nomura acquired a stake in Bank of Ireland according to publicly available data.

 In a bid to move the company's focus from Japan to global markets, the global headquarters for investment banking was moved out of Tokyo to London in April 2009 as part of a stated aim by Hiromi Yamaji, Nomura's chief executive of global investment banking to move the company's focus from Japan to global markets.